 On Hawaii's Island of Oahu, the Established 55+ Community of Olaloa Has Low Maintenance Condominiums, 21 Landscaped Acres, a Community Garden and More

 Built between 1992 and 1993, the mellow 55+ condominium community of Olaloa is just a short drive north of Honolulu on Hawaii's Oahu island.
 The meaning of Olaloa is "long life," and the village prides itself on maintaining healthy lifestyles by nourishing a senior's mind, body, and soul.

 Olaloa is made up of 360 units in one and two story blue, gray and tan buildings.
 All units on the second floor are serviced by an elevator.
-Studios have about 380 square feet while two bedroom units have approximately 826 square feet.
+Studios have about 380 square feet.
+One bedroom units have 529 square feet and two bedroom units have approximately 780 square feet.
 Each home has an electric kitchen, and most units have a lanai.
 There is a community washer and dryer, but larger condos have their own hook-ups.
-The 21 acres of green spaces, trees and bushes create a lush, soothing environment.
-Parking areas are available throughout the community.
+Twenty-one acres of green spaces help create a soothing environment.
+Parking areas are spread throughout the community.

 Mililani does not have a hospital, but Wahiawa General Hospital is just five miles away in Wahiawa and is accredited by the Joint Commission.

 On average, this area receives 58 inches of rain each year.
 Temperatures are in the 60s, 70s and 80s year round.

 The Aloha State is an isolated volcanic archipelago 2,397 miles east of San Francisco.
 Although it was annexed by the United States in 1900, Hawaii did not become a state until August 21, 1959.
 It is the only U.S. state made up entirely of islands, and it is the northernmost island group in Polynesia.